Imbolc

-Imbolc or Imbolg ([ə ˈmˠɔlˠəɡ]), also called Saint Brigid's Day (Lá Fhéile Bríde; Là Fhèill Brìghde; Laa'l Breeshey), is a Gaelic traditional festival.
-It marks the beginning of spring, and for Christians, it is the feast day of Saint Brigid, Ireland's patroness saint.
-It is held on 1 February, which is about halfway between the winter solstice and the spring equinox.
-Historically, its traditions were widely observed throughout Ireland, Scotland and the Isle of Man.
-Imbolc is one of the four Gaelic seasonal festivals, along with: Bealtaine, Lughnasadh and Samhain.
+Imbolc or Imbolg ([ə ˈmˠɔlˠəɡ]), also called Saint Brigid's Day (Lá Fhéile Bríde; Là Fhèill Brìghde; Laa'l Breeshey), is a Gaelic traditional festival on 1 February.
+It marks the beginning of spring, and in Christianity, it is the feast day of Saint Brigid, Ireland's patroness saint.
+Historically, its many folk traditions were widely observed throughout Ireland, Scotland and the Isle of Man.
+Imbolc falls about halfway between the winter solstice and the spring equinox and is one of the four Gaelic seasonal festivals, along with Bealtaine, Lughnasadh and Samhain.

-Imbolc is mentioned in early Irish literature, and some evidence suggests it was also an important date in ancient times.
-It is believed that Imbolc was originally a pagan festival associated with the lambing season and the goddess Brigid.
-Historians suggest that the saint and her feast day are Christianizations of these.
-The customs of St Brigid's Day did not begin to be recorded in detail until the early modern era.
-In recent centuries, its traditions have included weaving Brigid's crosses, hung over doors and windows to protect against fire, illness, and evil spirits.
+Imbolc is mentioned in early Irish literature, although less often than the other seasonal festivals.
+Historians suggest that Imbolc was originally a pre-Christian (or pagan) festival associated with the lambing season, the coming of spring, and possibly the goddess Brigid, proposing that the saint and her feast day might be Christianizations.
+A feast of Saint Brigid was first mentioned in the Middle Ages, but its customs were not recorded in detail until the early modern era.
+In recent centuries, Brigid's crosses have been woven on St Brigid's Day and hung over doors and windows to protect against fire, illness, and evil.
 People also made a doll of Brigid (a Brídeóg), which was paraded around the community by girls, sometimes accompanied by 'strawboys'.
 Brigid was said to visit one's home on St Brigid's Eve.
 To receive her blessings, people would make a bed for Brigid, leave her food and drink, and set items of clothing outside for her to bless.
 Holy wells would be visited, a special meal would be had, and the day was traditionally linked with weather lore.

 Although many of its traditions died out in the 20th century, it is still observed by some Christians as a religious holiday and by some non-Christians as a cultural one, and its customs have been revived in some places.
-Since the latter 20th century, Celtic neopagans and Wiccans have observed Imbolc as a religious holiday.
-Since 2023, "Imbolc/St Brigid's Day" has been an annual public holiday in the Republic of Ireland.
+Since the later 20th century, Celtic neopagans and Wiccans have observed Imbolc as a religious holiday.
+Since 2023, "Imbolc/St Brigid's Day" has been an annual public holiday in Ireland.